-Presiding Officers:

-David E. Ziegner, Commissioner

-David E. Veleta, Administrative Law Judge
+Presiding Officers: David E. Ziegner, Commissioner David E. Veleta, Administrative Law Judge

-On May 28, 2015, Petitioner Duke Energy Indiana, Inc. ("Duke Energy Indiana," "Petitioner," or "Company") filed its Petition with the Indiana Utility Regulatory Commission ("Commission") initiating this Cause.
-In its Petition, Duke Energy Indiana requested: approval of a comprehensive portfolio of demand side management and energy efficiency programs for all eligible participants; accounting and ratemaking authority to recover associated program costs, lost revenues, and a shareholder incentive (for all programs except for the low-income weatherization program); approval of its reconciliation of the costs incurred (including lost revenues) for both Core and Core Plus Programs and incentives achieved (for Core Plus Programs only) during 2014 with amounts actually collected from customers from Standard Contract Rider No. 66A ("Rider EE") billings; approval of its updated reconciliation of lost revenues for 2012 and 2013 pursuant to the Settlement Agreement approved in Cause No. 43955 DSM-1 ("DSM-1"); authority to adjust Rider EE accordingly; and continued authority to use deferred accounting on an ongoing basis until such costs are reflected in retail rates.
+On May 28, 2015, Duke Energy Indiana, LLC ("Petitioner" or "Company") filed its Petition with the Indiana Utility Regulatory Commission ("Commission") initiating this Cause.
+In its Petition, the Company requested: approval of a comprehensive portfolio of demand side management and energy efficiency programs for all eligible participants; accounting and ratemaking authority to recover associated program costs, lost revenues, and a shareholdcr incentive (for all programs except for the low-income weatherization program); approval of its reconciliation of the costs incurred (including lost revenues) for both Core and Core Plus Programs and incentives achieved (for Core Plus Programs only) during 2014 with amounts actually collected from customers from Standard Contract Rider No. 66A ("Rider EE") billings; approval of its updated reconciliation of lost revenues for 2012 and 2013 pursuant to the Settlement Agreement approved in Cause No. 43955 DSM-1 ("DSM-1"); authority to adjust Rider EE accordingly; and continued authority to use deferred accounting on an ongoing basis until such costs are reflected in retail rates.

 On May 28, 2015, Petitioner filed its case-in-chief testimony, along with a Motion for Protection of Confidential and Proprietary Information and a Petition and Request for Administrative Notice.
-On June 16, 2015, the Commission issued Docket Entries finding that Petitioner's confidential and proprietary information should be held as confidential on a preliminary basis, and granting Petitioner's request for administrative notice.
-On July 6, 2015, the Commission issued a Docket Entry accepting and establishing an agreed upon procedural schedule for this proceeding.
-On July 21, 2015, Petitioner filed the Supplemental Testimony of Michael Goldenberg.
+On June 16, 2015, the Presiding Officers issued Docket Entries finding that Petitioner's confidential and proprietary information should be held as confidential on a preliminary basis, and granting Petitioner's request for administrative notice.
+On July 6, 2015, the

+Presiding Officers issued a Docket Entry establishing an agreed upon procedural schedule for this proceeding.
 On June 1, June 11, and July 17, 2015, respectively, the Citizens Action Coalition of Indiana, Inc. ("CAC"), Nucor Steel-Indiana, a division of Nucor Corporation ("Nucor"), and the Duke Energy Indiana Industrial Group ("Industrial Group") filed Petitions to Intervene in this proceeding.
 The Commission granted those Petitions to Intervene on June 16, June 17, and July 29, 2015, respectively.
-On August 25, 2015, Petitioner submitted the Corrected Public Workpapers of Diana L. Douglas.